 Related parties and the rules that control the nature of a SMSF's interaction with them would probably if surveyed amongst superannuation professionals be an area of superannuation law that is in practice the most complex to deal with and understand.There are many misconceptions about how these rules apply.
 This paper runs through a number of case studies to identify opportunities and also to highlight issues of concern.

 - acquisition rules

 - financial assistance rules

 - 13.22C unit trusts and other structures.

-Con is the Director in charge of Pascoe Partners Accountants' self-managed superannuation fund division and is the Director and Responsible Manager of the firm's AFSL company Western Advisory.
-Pascoe Partners Accountants provides taxation, superannuation, and estate planning advice to over 2,500 client groups and 750 SMSFs.
-Pascoe Partners Accountants also attend to the independent audit of over 850 SMSF's.
-Con has been a CPA for 20 years and has a Masters of Taxation from Curtin University.
-Con is a Tax Institute Chartered Tax Advisor and a SMSFA accredited Specialist Advisor and Auditor.
+Con is the Director in charge of Pascoe Partners Accountants’ self-managed superannuation fund division and is the Director and Responsible Manager of the firm’s AFSL company Western Advisory.
+He has been a CPA for 20 years and has a Masters of Taxation from Curtin University.
+In addition he is a Tax Institute Chartered Tax Advisor and a SMSFA accredited Specialist Advisor and Auditor.
 Con also holds a Diploma of Financial Services (FP) and has been accredited by CPA Australia as a financial planning specialist and is an Affiliate of the Financial Planning Association of Australia.
-Con is a regular public speaker on superannuation issues for The Tax Institute and SMSF Association and a member of the TIA and SMSFA professional development committees.
-Current at 24 March 2016
+Con is a regular public speaker on superannuation issues for The Tax Institute and SMSF Association and a member of the Tax Institute Professional Development committee.